 Thank you for your interest in this year’s symposium.
 Abstract submission is now closed.
-A preliminary program will be available soon.
+We look forward to seeing you on October 9th.

 This one-day technical meeting will be held at the beautiful Hotel Albuquerque in historic Old Town Albuquerque.
 On-site registration and continental breakfast will start at 8:00 AM.
 Technical sessions will start at 8:30 AM.
 Breakfast, lunch and afternoon refreshments will be provided.
-The Kreidl (keynote) Lecture will be given at lunch by Professor Ray Baughman, Robert A. Welch Professor of Chemistry and Director of the NanoTech Institute at the University of Texas in Dallas.
+The Kreidl (keynote) Lecture will be given at lunch by Professor Carol Handwerker, Reinhardt Schuhmann Jr. Professor of Materials Engineering at Purdue University.

 Abstracts are solicited for oral and poster presentations in all areas of materials science and engineering, such as: